Having a one-page resume is possible, even if you have decades of experience behind your back.

-So, how do you fit so many years of experience into an effective resume without omitting important details?
+So, how do you fit that many years of experience into an effective resume without omitting important details?

-- Does your resume have to be one page?
+- If your resume should be one page long.

-- How to fit your resume on a single page
+- How to focus on relevant skills and experience to cut down your resume to a single page.

-- Which resume sections are most important in a single page resume
+- Which resume sections are a must in single-page resumes.

 Alex Lafreniere, a happy user, shared this:

 “Hands down the best and most intuitive resume builder I've used.
 Go for the pro plan - it's the best bang for your buck.
 You get a lot more sections, which helps with the different variations of your cv, especially if you want to tailor it to different industries."

 Yes, your resume can be one page, regardless of experience.
 Single-page resumes focus on the most relevant parts of your work history.
 Put important and relevant information first, as this makes for an efficient format for any professional field.

 If you can’t fit all relevant experience on a single page, only then go for a two-page resume.

 How to make a one-page resume if you have a ton of experience?

 The secret to making a one-page resume when you have 10, 15, or even more than 20 years of work experience is to include information that’s highly relevant to the job you’re applying for.